japickering/modals/README.md

+# Modal App for new user intros or stepper navigation

+Features a dot nav using state to track the active page.
+Really simple user case clicking next advances the current page.
+When it hits the final page next page becomes a close button.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).